-- Table of Allowance (Supplemental) designs pay a set amount per procedure independent of what the dentist charges
+- Table of Allowance (Supplemental) designs pay a set amount per procedure independent of what the dentist’s fee schedule

-- Indemnity (traditional) plans reimburse a percentage of charges based on the Usual Customary and Reasonable (UCR) fees for a local area
+- Indemnity (traditional) plans reimburse a percentage based on the Usual Customary Fee (UCF) for a local area

 - Health Maintenance Organizations (DHMO) prepay dentists to treat member patients at no further cost or a minimal fee